jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 I first mentioned this in an early [The Big Wheel Keeps on Turning](https://jhumelsine.github.io/2023/08/28/wheels.html), an early [Design Patterns](https://jhumelsine.github.io/table-of-contents#design-patterns-and-architecture) blog entry with:
 >Though design patterns are very flexible, they are also based upon well-defined structures that encourage a modular design and separation of concerns.
 I know this sounds cliché, but once I’m satisfied with a design, my code often writes itself and it tends to just work.
 Difficult or stubborn bugs decreased significantly for me once I started to incorporate design patterns.

-Though it sounds a bit pretentious, writing code from a good design felt a bit like the [Scribbling and Bibbling](https://www.youtube.com/watch?v=qzY2IeoveHw&t=100s) scene from _Amadeus_.
+Though it sounds a bit pretentious but writing code from a good design felt a bit like the [Scribbling and Bibbling](https://www.youtube.com/watch?v=qzY2IeoveHw&t=100s) scene from _Amadeus_.
-Let the AI do the _scribbling and bibbling_.
+Now we can let the AI do the _scribbling and bibbling_.

 AI already knows most programming languages better than I do.
 It remembers syntax perfectly.